This article was originally published in the September 2019 issue of MotorHome Magazine.

 Acadia National Park

-On our first morning, we hopped on the Island Explorer bus that dropped us at the Village Green in Bar Harbor.
+On our first morning in Maine, we hopped on the Island Explorer bus that dropped us at the Village Green in Bar Harbor.
 From there it was a short walk to the Town Pier where we picked up our tickets to the Oli’s Trolley two-and-a-half-hour narrated tour of Acadia National Park.
 Acadia covers more than 49,000 acres, which was all donated by wealthy families who wanted to preserve the land.
 John D. Rockefeller, Jr. financed the construction of 45 miles of carriage roads and 16 bridges for people who wanted to travel by horse or carriage without encountering motor vehicles.
 The Fire of 1947 burned more than 10,000 acres in the park and 170 homes and five hotels in Bar Harbor.
 As a result of the fire, deciduous trees now outnumber coniferous, which means more brilliant colors in the fall.

 The tour included three 15-minute stops.
 The first was Thunder Hole, a narrow inlet where water rushes into a small cave.
 When conditions are right, waves shoot up as high as 40 feet with a thunderous roar.